Abolfazl Jalali

-Seyed Abolfazl Jalali Bourani (سید ابوالفضل جلالی بورانی; born 26 June 1998) is an Iranian professional footballer who plays as a defender for Persian Gulf Pro League club Esteghlal and the Iran national team.
+Abolfazl Jalali Bourani (ابوالفضل جلالی بورانی; born 26 June 1998) is an Iranian professional footballer who plays as a defender for Persian Gulf Pro League club Persepolis and the Iran national team.

 Club career

 Saipa

 He made his debut for Saipa in 12th fixtures of 2018–19 Iran Pro League against Machine Sazi while he substituted in for Moein Abbasian.

 Esteghlal

-Jalali joined Esteghlal Tehran in the 21st League transfers.
+Jalali joined Esteghlal Tehran in the 21st League transfers and he was one of the team's key players.

+Persepolis

+On 10 July 2026, Jalali joined Persian Gulf Pro League side Persepolis on a two-year deal.

 International career

-He played his first national match on 10 April 2021 at the age of 23 against Syria, which ended with a score of 3-0 in favor of Iran.
+Jalali played his first national match on 10 April 2021 at the age of 23 against Syria, which ended with a score of 3-0 in favor of Iran.

+Personal life

+On 5 February 2026, Jalali refused to celebrate a goal he scored against Shams Azar F.C. in solidarity with the 2025–2026 Iranian protests.

+On 9 February, he publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.